 The default is CDE for new and complete overwrite installations.
-If you select NONE, a minimal configuration is installed including X11, JavaTM, perl, SMIT, and the Web-based System Manager (if Graphics Software is selected).
+If you select NONE, a minimal configuration is installed including X11, Java, perl, SMIT (if Graphics Software is selected).

 If you select GNOME or KDE, the BOS installation process prompts you for the AIX Toolbox for Linux Applications media.
 If this media is not available, you can type q to continue the installation without the AIX Toolbox for Linux Applications media.
 You can select additional desktops from the Install More Software menu.